tnelsen/Drone-Data-in-Agricultural-Research/README.md

 ## Questions

-If you have any questions or feedback, please open an issue, or contact Taylor Nelsen (tsnelsen@ucdavis.edu)
+If you have any questions or feedback, please open an issue or contact Taylor Nelsen (mailto:tsnelsen@ucdavis.edu)

 ## Citation